Jósean Log

-José Antonio Lozano Gendreau (born April 23, 1990), known professionally as Jósean Log, is a Mexican singer-songwriter and composer.
+José Antonio Lozano Gendreau (born April 23, 1990), known professionally as Jósean Log, is a Mexican singer-songwriter, musician, composer, and multi-instrumentalist.
 He began his musical career on YouTube with an acoustic version of his song "Chachachá," which has accumulated over 290 million views on the platform and over 500 million streams on Spotify.
-His music combines genres such as folk, rock, bolero, and blues with the ukulele as a central instrument.
+His music combines genres such as folk, rock, bolero, and blues with the ukulele as a central instrument, exploring themes of love, heartbreak, and self-discovery In his “Handsome pop” style.
 His musical influences include Manu Chao and Jorge Drexler.

 Biography

 Jósean Log was born in Cholula de Rivadavia, Puebla, Mexico.
 He studied music at Berklee College of Music in Boston, Massachusetts.